PSHCE Curriculum Information

 Personal, Social, Health, Citizenship and Economic (PSHCE) education in our curriculum is designed to develop the knowledge, skills and attributes students need to manage their lives, now and in the future.
 These skills and attributes can be applied to staying healthy, keeping safe, and being prepared for life and work in modern Britain.

 Our PSHCE curriculum covers a range of topics, including many pressing issues facing young people today including mental health, staying safe online, positive relationships and sex education, drugs, alcohol, challenging extremism, careers and financial literacy.
 Statutory content is covered by learning opportunities for each key stage across the Programme’s three core themes: ‘Health and Wellbeing’, ‘Relationships’, and ‘Living in the Wider World’, as well as education for personal safety, including assessing and managing risk.
 Through the delivery of our PSHCE curriculum we aim to have a positive impact for our students in a wide variety of ways, including impacting positively on their physical and mental health, safety, careers, financial capability, and economic wellbeing.
-As well as developing our students SMSC, our strong PSHCE curriculum, aims to have a positive impact on both academic attainment and attendance.
+As well as developing our students Spirituka, Moral, Social and Cultural education (SMSC), our strong PSHCE curriculum, aims to have a positive impact on both academic attainment and attendance.

-At The Regis School, our school ethos is underpinned by UNRC, and the Rights of the Child are at the core of the PSHCE curriculum, underpinning every lesson that is taught.
+At The Regis School, our school ethos is underpinned by UNCRC, and the Rights of the Child are at the core of the PSHCE curriculum, underpinning every lesson that is taught.
 We want our students to have a strong sense of moral purpose and a commitment to doing what is right; to be kind citizens who actively celebrate and embrace diversity and inclusion.

 The following principles have informed the planning of our PSHCE curriculum: